Program in Litigation & Alternative Dispute Resolution

 To earn the LADR certificate, students must complete 21 credit hours of approved course work, which includes five required lawyering process courses, one required doctrinal course, plus one elective doctrinal course.

 The LADR student memo contains detailed information about the program requirements and curriculum.
+Please visit the LADR webpage for the course requirements and application.

 Required Lawyering Process Courses